 What is the Future of Economic Offences in India?

 Such offenses are undesirable economic and social consequences.
 As economic growth takes place, these offenses have a tendency to rise.
 The phenomenon of Economic Offences has not been seriously studied in India.
-Economic offenses need a different legal arrangement, especially in terms of the Laws relating to Procedures and Evidence, but this task cannot be undertaken till the definitional issue is addressed.
+Economic offenses need a different legal arrangement, especially in terms of the Laws relating to Procedures and Evidence.
 The rapid growth in economic offenses in India and the complexity of its investigation require a global response.